Introducing the monthly RTT charts

 - delays in recording patients on the system (shown by a dip in short-waiters on the list – see first example below),

-- anomalies where the non-admitted clock stops exceed the supposed clock start rate – see second example below),
+- anomalies where the non-admitted clock stops exceed the supposed clock start rate – see second example below), and

-- unexpectedly low rates of clinical urgency.
+- unexpectedly low or high rates of clinical urgency.

 More revealing time trends